cloudmesh-community/book/chapters/arch.md

 organizations to enable sophisticated international scientific and business-oriented collaborations.

-THis definition is certainly including services that are today offered by the Cloud.
+This definition is certainly including services that are today offered by the Cloud.
 Hence in the early days of cloud computing there was a large debate occurring if cloud is just another term for Grid.
 In [Cloud Computing and Grid Computing 360-Degree Compared]